maythamfahmi/net-aspire-playground/readme.md

 .\stop.ps1
 ```

-Snapshot of start.ps1 and stop.ps1 process
+Snapshot of `start.ps1` and `stop.ps1` process

 ![image](https://github.com/maythamfahmi/net-aspire-playground/assets/9260645/6df081a6-3b4b-4628-870b-8c3af4db9359)

-Read more

-## Aspire home
+## Learn more about Aspire

 https://learn.microsoft.com/en-us/dotnet/aspire/

+## Contribution

+If you make a nice finding or something that I am not a ware of in Aspire, please make a PR to this repo 😊

-Note: The background of .net aspire comes from Microsoft Tye 2020, which was very useful tool, what was turned overtime into Aspire
+Note: The background of .net aspire comes from Microsoft Tye 2020, which was a very useful tool, that was turned over time into Aspire